Google Group, Sympa List, or Delegated Account; What Should I Request?

 Google Groups

-- Self Managed by specified group owner(s) and managers.
+- Self managed by specified group owner(s) and managers.

 - Additional collaborative features through the Google application suite.